-Ainsley Gommon has designed 56 dwellings consisting of a mixture of houses, bungalows and flats on the former brown field Perseverance Mill site in Padiham, Burnley.
-The dwellings will be for affordable rent managed by Calico.
+Winner of the RICS NW Regeneration Award 2019, this Ainsley Gommon designed scheme of 56 dwellings is a mixture of houses, bungalows and flats.
+The project has regenerated the former brown field Perseverance Mill site in Padiham, Burnley.
+The dwellings are for affordable rent and are managed by Calico Homes.

 The site originally housed a large mill which was built in the late 19th century.
-The mill was demolished in 2006 and lay as a pile of rubble for over a decade, leaving a controversial eyesore in the town.
-The new development was positively welcomed by the local residents
+The mill was demolished in 2006 but lay as a pile of rubble for over a decade, creating an eyesore in the town.
+The new development was positively welcomed by the local residents.

 The surrounding terraced streets are built using local stone with feature window surrounds.
 The sloped roofs are typical of their location and create a strong streetscape.
 The design of the new development has been heavily influenced by its location and the historic nature of the area, drawing from the local use of the materials, proportion and style to create a modern architectural design that is sensitive to its context.